THIS PROGRAM REPRESENTS PURPOSEFUL SOWING

 Example Schedule

 Afternoon: There is some flexibility in the afternoon.
 Suzanne and Hue usually work in the office or have meetings during this time.
-You will have a project to work on, and there’s also time for reflection or exploration: trails, pigs, garden, kayak the Haw River, curl up on a couch in the local coffee shop with a book — Saxapahaw is a very fun little town and you won’t exhaust the local sites in one weekend of even a week.
+You will have a project to work on, and there’s also time for reflection or exploration: trails, pigs, garden, kayak or tube on the Haw River, curl up on a couch in the local coffee shop with a book — Saxapahaw is a very fun little town and you won’t exhaust the local sites in one weekend of even a week.
 There is always something that needs doing on the farm, however, and you are welcome to stick around and keep your hands in it.
-We do a lot of later afternoon and evening work, so this is a good time to recharge and eat, as well.
+We do a lot of later afternoon and evening work, so mid-afternoon is a good time to recharge and eat, as well.

 Frequently Asked Questions